-Visitors to the School General Visitors
+General Visitors

 Parents and others are welcome to visit district schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the secretary's office and must comply with all applicable district policies and procedures.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the principal's office and must comply with all applicable district policies and procedures.

 Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.

 All visitors are expected to demonstrate the highest standards of courtesy and conduct; disruptive behavior will not be permitted.
-Parents and grandparents are encouraged to eat lunch with their child.